Sequential models

 Assign model parameters

-model.
+Assigns parameters to a Sequential model.
 The method can assign parameters

-from individual arguments, from a Databox
+from individual arguments, from a Databox, or from a dict.

 Assigning individual parameters

-Assigning parameters from a Databox
+Assigning parameters from a Databox or a dict

 Input arguments